ChristofSeiler/ChristofSeiler.github.io/projects.md

 In collaboration with [Catherine Blish](https://med.stanford.edu/profiles/catherine-blish) and her [lab](https://sites.stanford.edu/blishlab/) at Stanford School of Medicine

+* Paper: in preparation
+* Software: R package in preparation

 ## Bayesian Functional Brain Connectivity

 A Bayesian analysis of functional Near-Infrared Spectroscopy (fNIRS) data.